zextras/tech-doc/source/carbonio/_management/backup.rst

    Once the backup will be initialized, it will use the external storage.

-   Therefore, check for any missing blobs with doCheckBlobs in the Zimbra volumes to avoid integrity errors.
+   Therefore, check for any missing blobs with doCheckBlobs in the mounted volumes to avoid integrity errors.

 .. card:: Migrate existing backups